mpalash/aliakbarmehta/content/wre-~-null-void.md

 tags: artwork
 pubdate: "2015"
 unlisted: "true"
+summary: The soundscape is dense and layered, blended, and forever thinning and thickening.
+One hears no unison, only a constant figure to ground motion of densities, decays and fades, of overlapping, alternating, and interlocking sounds...
+One sound stands out momentarily, then just as quickly fades into a distance, overlapped or echoed by a new or repeated emergence in the mosaic.
+  The idea is to have the sound raise the question about the relation of voice and sound viz. place and non-place, to play with associative memories to generate a lucid space between memory and nothingness.
+And when you hear the way birds overlap in the forest and you hear the electromagnetic sounds of space, all of a sudden you can grasp something at a sensuous level that is considerably more abstract and difficult to convey.
 parent: "WAR • ROOM • ECHO: Regarding the Pain of Other Cyborgs"
 children: []
 ---